 Prior to the evaluation of genotoxic effects of gamma radiation the comet assay was fully optimized and validated against a direct-acting reference genotoxin, ethyl methanesulfonate (EMS; Sigma, UK).
 The range of EMS concentrations used in the study was based on earlier studies (Jha et al., 2005).
-Both species of bivalves (10 animals per group) were exposed to different concentrations of EMS (18, 32 and 56 mg/L) dissolved in estuarine water.
+Both species of bivalves (10 animals per group) were exposed to different concentrations of EMS (18, 32 and 56 mg/l) dissolved in estuarine water.

-Sample collection from bivalves
+2.2.1.
+Sample collection from bivalves:

-Four hundred (400) microliter of haemolymph was collected from the sinus region (located near the posterior adductor muscle) of each of the control and EMS-exposed bivalves using a hypodermic syringe under dim light at exposure times of 24, 48 and 72 h.
-Each sample was transferred to a microcentrifuge tube placed on ice in an ice box to prevent endogenous DNA damage occurring during sample preparation and also to inhibit DNA repair in the unfixed cells (Siu et al., 2004).
+Four hundred (400) $\mu$ l of haemolymph was collected from the sinus region (located near the posterior adductor muscle) of each of the control and EMS exposed bivalves using a hypodermic syringe under dim light at various exposure time intervals of 24, 48 and 72h.
+Each sample was transferred to a micro centrifuge tube placed on ice in an ice box to prevent endogenous DNA damage occurring during sample preparation and also to inhibit DNA repair in the nfixed cells (Siu et al., 2004).